PD & Instruction

 Nearly 7 out of 10 children experience trauma, and many experience multiple traumatic experiences.
 The impact of trauma on children and adolescents is pervasive and presents challenges in every school and community in the state.
 We are collectively learning more about the challenges trauma presents to classroom teachers and how to help those who experience trauma overcome its effects.
 Developed in partnership with Hartford Behavioral Health, JoAnn Freiberg of CSDE, the Traumatic Stress Institute, and CSI, this workshop is the first step on a continuum of becoming a skilled practitioner in a trauma-informed school community.
 Participants will learn how to identify the signs of trauma and better understand its impact on students and the school community.
 Participants will also learn practical skills and where to access additional resources and training that can help educators master strategies to address student trauma.

-Knowledge is the Best Protection: Understanding Your Rights With Disruptive/Dangerous Student Behavior
+Knowledge is the Best Protection: Understanding Your Rights With Challenging Student Behavior

 In this timely workshop, you will learn

-• What procedures you can and should take in the event there is disruptive/dangerous behavior or you are assaulted by a student
+• What procedures you can and should take in the event you are threatened or injured by a student

-• Why it’s important to report any disruptive/dangerous behavior, assaults or threats to your principal—and the reporting requirements of principals if there is an assault
+• Why it’s important to report any injuries or threats of harm to your principal and what reporting options are available to you

 • What your association can do to help you take whatever steps are appropriate to protect your rights as an employee, including measures to provide a safer workplace for everyone in the building

-• What safety provisions can be negotiated in your collective bargaining agreement related to disruptive/dangerous student behavior
+• What safety provisions can be negotiated in your collective bargaining agreement related to challenging student behavior

 Let Go of Your Stress